Health insurance in Germany: the intro you should really read first

 Costs of public health insurance in Germany

 Good news: your contributions are directly related to what you earn.
-If you face a sudden decrease in income, contributions will also be decreasing.
 The basic contribution rate for public health insurance in Germany is set a 14,6%.
-The individual Krankenkasse then add another fee on top (between 0,2% to 2,7%) to their discretion.
+The individual Krankenkasse then adds another fee on top (between 0,2% to 2,7%) to their discretion.
 A national average is 15,7%.

 - Going to the doctor is simple.
-You show up at an appointment, give your card, and everything is directly handled between your Krankenkasse and the doctor.
-There is hardly any paperwork going on and it works very well.
+You show up at an appointment, give your card, and everything is directly handled between your Krankenkasse and the doctor with hardly any paperwork.

-- Relatives that don’t have their own income can be covered for free, with the same policy and the exact same benefits.
+- Relatives with no income (spouse, kids) can be covered for free, with the same policy and the exact same benefits.

-- There is no bad surprise regarding contributions, it’s always based on your income.
-If your job situation should fail, or your income goes down, you are guaranteed the same level of service at a lower price.
+- Contributions are always based on your income.
+If your income goes down, you are guaranteed the same level of service at a lower price.

 - If you lose your job, unemployment benefits cover will pay for your contributions.

-- Preexisting conditions, chronicle conditions, heavy handicaps have no impact on your contributions.
+- Preexisting conditions have no impact on your contributions.
 Providers cannot refuse to take you on.

 - Practitioners tend to prioritize private patients over public ones.
 This is because they get paid better/faster.
-In my 10 years with in Germany with public insurance, I never found to be an issue other than longer waiting times, especially with specialists.
-There is not much different with general practitioners.
+I never found to be an issue other than longer waiting times, especially with specialists.

 - If you go the hospital, it’s also not guaranteed that your case will be followed by the most experienced doctor or that you get a private room.
 This is the case with private coverage usually.